awsdocs/amazon-workmail-user-guide/doc_source/email-messages.md

 # Working with Email Messages<a name="email-messages"></a>

 Send, copy, move, print, and delete email messages from Amazon WorkMail\.
-If your administrator has created an alias for you, you can also send email as an alias\.
+If your administrator has created an alias for you, you can also send email using that alias\.

+If you are notified that you have reached 90 percent of your mailbox quota, you can delete email to free up space\.

 **Topics**
 + [Sending Email Messages](#create_send_email)